top of page

-Women in start of our 40's: what drains your energy and how to stop feeling tired.
+Women in perimenopause: what drains your energy and how to stop feeling tired all the time.

-Many women notice that 40 is a magic number for the age.
-We turn 40 and suddenly notice things that were not part of our health a decade ago.
-Getting tired easier and faster is one of them.
-Waking up already tired, or suddenly feeling slumpy in the afternoon, feeling suddenly sleepy after a meal - every woman feels energy loss in a different way.
+Many women notice that mid 40's a magic era.
+Is the time when many women start noticing perimenopause signs.
+Feeling tired more often is one of them.
+Waking up already tired, or suddenly feeling slumpy in the afternoon, craving sugary snack or coffee boost, feeling sleepy after a meal - every woman feels energy loss in a different way.
 But all women have one thing in common: they want to know WHY they feel tired and how to stop it.

-So, why do women 40+ have higher chances of getting tired?
+So, why does our energy evaporates, leaving us tired?
 What drains our energy every day, without us noticing?
-And, most important, how to stop losing energy and feel fresh and energized all day?
+And, most important, how to feel energized all day, every day?

-Why do women lose energy faster and feel tired more often after 40?
+Why do women in perimenopause feel tired more often?

 To answer this, we look into women's hormones and reproductive cycles.
 Every girl is born with a number of eggs.
 This egg reserve funding possible future pregnancies = reproduction.
 Every month we lose a number of these eggs with period.
 By the time we turn 40 this egg reserve is much lower, and followed by naturally lower sex hormones level, signals decline or our reproductive ability.
 Our body is slowly transitioning into the end of reproductive era.